 Before any other reform, the leadership producing the failure must be replaced by leadership capable of delivery.
-Eight parallel actions Months 0–6: independent forensic review with statutory Audit Wales powers; mandatory publication of whistleblowing/disciplinary/leavers data; independent skills audits against verifiable competency frameworks; protected reporting channels bypassing DHCW management; hard externally-verified delivery conditions tied to leadership tenure; patient-safety triage of every live national system with documented incident history; non-executive board reset against published competency criteria; full audit of the patronage pipeline including the 33 instances of 'nil' declarations against undisclosed UWTSD Professor of Practice titles.
+Eight parallel actions Months 0–6: independent forensic review with statutory Audit Wales powers; mandatory publication of whistleblowing/disciplinary/leavers data; independent skills audits against verifiable competency frameworks; protected reporting channels bypassing Digital Health and Care Wales (DHCW) management; hard externally-verified delivery conditions tied to leadership tenure; patient-safety triage of every live national system with documented incident history; non-executive board reset against published competency criteria; full audit of the patronage pipeline and declarations of interest.
 Every subsequent intervention depends on this one being done first.

 This is the intervention that makes every other intervention possible.